4 nights from: $1395 Single Supplement: FREE

 - All transfers

 Having concluded our Machu Picchu & the Galápagos adventure, we depart Quito this morning for our flight to Bogotá, Colombia.
-Upon arrival in Bogotá, we’ll continue on Villa de Leyva, stopping along the way for lunch at a local restaurant.
-We resume our overland transfer, making a stop first at el Puente de Boyacá, located in the department (region) of Boyacá, and known as the symbol of South American independence from Spain.
+Upon arrival in Bogotá, we’ll continue onto Villa de Leyva, stopping along the way for lunch at a local restaurant.
+We resume our overland transfer, making a stop first at El Puente de Boyacá (the Bridge of Boyacá), located in the department (region) of Boyacá, and known as the symbol of South American independence from Spain.
 It was at this bridge in 1819 that Simón Bolívar's forces captured over 1,600 Spanish troops and commanders—forcing their surrender—and ending the Battle of Boyacá.
-This defeat led to great historical consequence, as it soon spurred the first autonomous governments in Colombia, Venezuela, Peru, Ecuador, and Bolivia.
+This defeat had great historical consequence, as it soon spurred the first autonomous governments in Colombia, Venezuela, Peru, Ecuador, and Bolivia.

 We’ll arrive in the colonial village of Villa de Leyva later this afternoon, where we’ll become better acquainted with the area.
-Dinner tonight is on our own.
+Dinner tonight is on your own.

 After breakfast this morning, we’ll begin our exploration of Villa de Leyva with a walking tour of this 16th century colonial village.
 Due to the semi-desert climate of this high-altitude (7,050 feet) valley, there are no agricultural resources, and therefore the village has had very little development within the last 400 years.
-Much of the original colonial architecture still remains, as the enormous town plaza gives way to uneven, cobblestone streets and whitewashed buildings with red tile roofs and balconies adorned with potted flowers.
+Much of the original colonial architecture still remains: The enormous town plaza gives way to uneven, cobblestone streets, whitewashed buildings with red tile roofs, and balconies adorned with potted flowers.
 Villa de Leyva’s history beyond the 16th century is also on display.
-The valley is riddled with fossils dating back to the Cretaceous era, and it’s not uncommon for them to be embedded into plaster walls, or ancient carvings to flank the front doors of a home.
+The valley is speckled with fossils dating back to the Cretaceous era, and it’s not uncommon to see them embedded into plaster walls.

 Later this morning, we’ll venture to Raquirá, a town located 15 miles from Villa de Leyva.
 Known as the pottery capital of Colombia, we’ll stop for a clay demonstration before continuing on our walking tour of the town.
 Lunch this afternoon will be enjoyed at a local restaurant.
 The rest of this afternoon is at your leisure to make your own discoveries in Villa de Leyva.
 Dinner is on your own this evening.